April 27, 2026

-Data, HR, Finance, IT, Higher Education, Professional Services, Nonprofit, Healthcare, Federal Government, Commercial, State & Local Government, Business Application Consulting, Application Managed Services, Advisory Services
+Data, HR, Higher Education, Professional Services, Nonprofit, Healthcare, Federal Government, Commercial, State & Local Government, Business Application Consulting, Application Managed Services, Advisory Services

 feature image

-Artificial intelligence promises to revolutionize business operations and deliver data analytics instantaneously.
-Yet despite the hype and substantial investments, research consistently shows that 85% of AI projects fail to deliver meaningful value.
+Artificial intelligence continues to promise faster decisions, deeper insights, and significant operational gains.
+Most organizations have already invested heavily in AI‑enabled platforms across their business.
+Yet despite that investment, research shows that 85% of AI projects fail to deliver meaningful value.
 While every failed project tells a unique story, certain patterns emerge repeatedly across industries and organizations.

 Even technically successful AI models often fail when organizations underestimate the complexity of deploying them into existing systems and workflows.
 This mistake transforms promising prototypes into expensive science experiments that never impact business operations.